 Spanish is the main language spoken, with a strong almost guttural accent, heavy on “j” sounds, while there are many indigenous languages still spoken in the more isolated parts of the country.

 Courtesy, etiquette and appearance are hugely important in Argentina, and business matters must follow a certain format.
 Contacts are vital, and it is often as important who makes the introductions as what introductions are made.
 While Argentinian contacts may arrive late for scheduled meetings, foreign guests would be wise not replicate this trend.
 A well-placed Argentinian PR agency with high calibre contacts will ensure that your business is met at the appropriate level.

 One of the most active publishing industries in the entire region can be found in Argentina, the birthplace of many literary giants known the world over.
 Local cinema has been gaining ground recently, on the international scale, with the release of films like The Motorcycle Diaries.
 Cinema attendance in Argentina is akin to Europe, with locals spending more time at the movies than any of their South American neighbours.
 Buenos Aires is renowned for its vibrant theatre scene, and its landmark Teatro Colón is ranked internationally as having the best acoustics in the world.

 Consumer preferences and trends tend to be a lot more European than in any other neighbouring country.
 Traditionally, Argentines tend to repair rather than replace, and spare parts do a roaring trade.
 However, Brazilian and Chinese newcomers to the country have injected many choices into the market, especially with household appliances.
-While price is always of concern, younger consumers are loyal to brands, even as they cost a little and loyalty campaigns are something that Argentinian PR and marketing agencies should see as a crucial element to any communications programme targeting this audience.
+While price is always of concern, younger consumers are loyal to brands, even as they cost a little and loyalty campaigns are something that marketing and PR in Argentina agencies should see as a crucial element to any communications programme targeting this audience.
 While traditionally quite conservative, wealthier customers tend to opt for known brands, rather than the bottom of the price line, as they believe this will give them a better quality item.
 The improving economy is showing a growth in brand loyalty, as society has more expendable income.